States with few virus cases get big share of relief aid

 Mulvihill reported from Cherry Hill, New Jersey.

-Associated Press reporters Becky Bohrer in Juneau, Alaska; Anthony Izaguirre in Charleston, West Virginia; Audrey McAvoy in Honolulu; and Marina Villeneuve in Albany, New York, contributed to this report.
+Associated Press reporters Becky Bohrer in Juneau, Alaska; Anthony Izaguirre in Charleston, West Virginia; Audrey McAvoy in Honolulu; Wilson Ring in Montpelier, Vermont; and Marina Villeneuve in Albany, New York, contributed to this report.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.